tozzis/car-parking-system/README.md

 $ npm run test:cov
 ```

+## Swagger API Documentation

+This project comes with Swagger UI, which is an interactive API documentation tool that allows you to explore.

+To access the Swagger UI, follow these steps:

+- Start the server by running `npm start`
+- Open a web browser and go to `http://localhost:<PORT>/api/docs`

 ## Project Structure

 ```
 ├── src                         # The actual source for the app goes here
 |   ├── shared                  # Shared modules, config, constants, etc